 With unemployment at one of its highest in decades those who are losing their jobs and unable to make ends meat are being effected twice as much.
 According to Money News there are now about 42.2 million Americans who have poor credit scores.
 Either by downsizing or businesses closing, people are losing their jobs at a faster rate than every before.
 Should we penalize these people who are put in this awful situation?
 I think there are better ways to determine if someone is qualified for a job.

-Credit issues don’t equal higher rate of theft.
+Credit issues don’t equal a higher rate of theft.

 One of the most notable reasons employers require credit checks in employment screenings is to protect the company front future embezzlement or to heed of any criminal activity.
 In 2010, a spokesman for TransUnion told a group of Oregon legislators “At this point we don’t have any research to show any statistical correlation between what’s in somebody’s credit report and their job performance or their likelihood to commit fraud.”